Bluberia/Sokoban/README.md

-# Sokoban
+First Year Epitech project, carried out in 2017.
-Projet Epitech de Première Année, réalisé en 2017.
-Création d'un sokoban en ncurses.
+Creation of a sokoban in ncurses.